jgcarrasco/jgcarrasco.github.io/content/blog/mnist-c.md

 **Note:** Here I will write down my notes related to my [baccpropagation project](https://github.com/jgcarrasco/baccpropagation), specifically related to building a simple 1-layer NN to predict digits from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) in C language.
 I will keep adding notes as I advance through the project, so expect it to be a little bit messy at first!
 Also, don't expect this to be a comprehensive tutorial or something like that, my idea is to write down the process of advancing through the project, complementing the code in the repository.

-## TODO
-- [x] Implement code to read the dataset and images, maybe print them in terminal.
-- [ ] Write the theory behind backprop with a 1L NN.
 ## Input Data

 The MNIST dataset contains handwritten digits and has a training set of 60000 examples, and a test set of 10000 examples.
 The images are 28x28 pixels.
 I'm going to try implementing the code to load the data directly from the binary format provided.
 As an example, it can be seen at the end of the MNIST webpage that the format of the training set is as follows: